How to Install DoD Certificates on macOS Sequoia (Step-by-Step)

 Testing with a DoD Website

-Open Safari and navigate to a DoD site that uses DoD-issued certificates.
-Good test targets include:
+Open Safari and hit a DoD site that uses DoD-issued certificates.
+Good test targets:

-If the page loads without a certificate warning — no red padlock, no “This connection is not private” screen — the root and intermediate CAs are trusted correctly.
-If you still see a warning, click the lock icon in the address bar and look at the certificate chain details.
-Safari will show you exactly which certificate in the chain is failing trust evaluation.
+Page loads without a certificate warning — no red padlock, no “This connection is not private” screen — and you’re good.
+If warnings persist, click the lock icon and look at the certificate chain details.
+Safari will show you exactly which certificate is failing trust evaluation.
 That tells you which specific cert you either missed importing or forgot to set to Always Trust.

 Checking Keychain Access Directly

-You can also filter by “Certificates” using the Category list at the bottom left of Keychain Access.
-This cleans up the view considerably when you’re scanning a long list.
+Filtering by “Certificates” in the Category list at bottom-left cleans up the view considerably when you’re scanning a long list.

 Troubleshooting After macOS Updates

-Frustrated by the third time a macOS update silently broke CAC access on a contractor’s MacBook Pro 14-inch (M3 Pro, for what it’s worth), I started keeping a written checklist specifically for post-update verification.
-Here’s what I’ve learned.
+Frustrated by the third time a point release silently broke CAC access on a contractor’s MacBook Pro 14-inch — M3 Pro, for what it’s worth — I started keeping a written post-update checklist.
+Here’s what that experience taught me.

 What Updates Actually Break

-macOS point releases — the 15.1, 15.2, 15.3 type updates — sometimes reset trust settings for certificates in the System keychain.
+Point releases — 15.1, 15.2, 15.3 — sometimes reset trust settings for System keychain certificates.
 Not always.
 Not predictably.
-But often enough that the first thing to check after an update breaks DoD site access is whether the trust flags on your DoD root certificates got reset to “Use System Defaults.”
+Often enough, though, that the first thing to check after an update breaks DoD site access is whether trust flags on your root certificates got quietly flipped back to “Use System Defaults.”

-Major version upgrades (like moving from Sonoma 14.x to Sequoia 15.0) are more aggressive.
-In some cases, they have wiped the imported certificates entirely from the System keychain.
-This is the scenario where you go through the full import process again from scratch.
+Major version upgrades are more aggressive.
+Moving from Sonoma 14.x to Sequoia 15.0, for example — some machines came through with certificates wiped entirely from the System keychain.
+That’s the scenario where you start the full import process from scratch.

 The Re-Verification Checklist

-- Open Keychain Access, select System keychain, search for “DoD.”
+1. Open Keychain Access, select System keychain, search “DoD.”

-- Confirm all expected root CA certificates are present.
-Count them against your original bundle if you kept a note (I keep a text file listing them by name and expiration date).
+2. Confirm all expected root CA certificates are present.
+I keep a plain text file listing them by name and expiration date — compare against that.

-- Check each Root CA’s trust status.
-Blue plus icon means trusted.
-Red X means not trusted — double-click and reset to Always Trust.
+3. Check each Root CA’s trust status.
+Blue plus is good.
+Red X means double-click and reset to Always Trust.

-- Test a DoD website in Safari.
-Fresh window, not a cached session.
+4. Test a DoD website in Safari — fresh window, not a cached session.

-- If Safari passes but another app still fails (Outlook, Chrome, a government web app), check whether that app uses the system keychain or its own certificate store.
-Chrome, for example, on macOS does use the system keychain — but some enterprise apps bundle their own trust evaluation.
+5. If Safari passes but another app still fails — Outlook, Chrome, some government web app — check whether that app uses the system keychain or its own certificate store.
+Chrome on macOS does use the system keychain.
+Some enterprise apps bundle their own trust evaluation entirely.

 One Edge Case Worth Knowing

-On Apple Silicon Macs running Sequoia, there’s an additional wrinkle if your organization uses MDM (Mobile Device Management) profiles.
-MDM-pushed certificates sometimes conflict with manually imported ones if the same certificate gets installed twice — once via MDM and once manually.
-The symptom is a certificate appearing twice in Keychain, with different trust states.
-Delete the manually imported duplicate and let the MDM-managed version be the authoritative one.
-If you’re not on MDM, this isn’t your problem.
+On Apple Silicon Macs running Sequoia, MDM (Mobile Device Management) profiles add a wrinkle.
+MDM-pushed certificates can conflict with manually imported ones if the same certificate ends up installed twice — once via MDM, once manually.
+The symptom is a certificate appearing twice in Keychain with different trust states.
+Delete the manually imported duplicate and let the MDM-managed version be authoritative.
+Not on MDM?
+This isn’t your problem.

-One last thing: certificate expiration.
-DoD root CAs do get replaced on a multi-year cycle.
-If you imported certificates in 2023 or 2024 and haven’t refreshed the bundle, some of those certs may be expired or have been superseded.
-Go back to the DISA PKE portal annually — I do it every January — download the current bundle, compare it against what’s in your System keychain, and add anything new.
+One last thing — and this one catches people off guard — certificate expiration.
+DoD root CAs cycle out on a multi-year schedule.
+If you imported certificates in 2023 or 2024 and haven’t refreshed, some may be expired or superseded by now.
+I go back to the DISA PKE portal every January, download the current bundle, compare it against what’s in my System keychain, and add anything new.
 That fifteen-minute annual refresh has saved me from at least two incidents that would have taken hours to diagnose cold.

 Stay in the loop